ironsmile/euterpe-rhythmbox/README.md

 # HTTPMS Plugin for Rhythmbox

-Using this plugin you can listen to your music served from a [HTTPMS server](https://github.com/ironsmile/httpms) directly in rhythmbox.
+Using this plugin you can listen to your music served from a [HTTPMS server](https://github.com/ironsmile/httpms) directly in Rhythmbox.

 ## Installation

-_Insert install instructions here_
+Create a directory and place the contents of this repository under one of the following:

+* `$HOME/.local/share/rhythmbox/plugins` - install for a single user
+* `/usr/lib/rhythmbox/plugins` - install for all users

 ## Configuration